 Treatment therapies (continued) You pay Standard Option Value Plan Dialysis - hemodialysis and peritoneal dialysis Intravenous (IV)/infusion therapy (including TPN) Respiratory therapy Inhalation therapy Growth hormone therapy Note: Call us at 1-800-410-7778 for details about coverage and information about dialysis, IV/infusion therapy, respiratory therapy and inhalation therapy Network providers.
 Note: These therapies (excluding the related office visits) are covered under this benefit when performed on an outpatient basis.
 Note: See Prescription drug benefits, Section 5(f) for related drug coverage.
 Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Specialty drugs, page 69, and Other services under You need prior Plan approval for certain services on page 18.
-Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Rabies shots and related services Nothing (No deductible) Nothing (No deductible) Not covered: Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved Chemotherapy supported by a bone marrow transplant or with stem cell support for any diagnosis not listed as covered under Section 5(b) Topical hyperbaric oxygen therapy Prolotherapy Applied behavioral analysis (ABA) therapy All charges All charges
+Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Rabies shots and related services Nothing (No deductible) Nothing (No deductible) Wound care Care for certain types of wounds, such as diabetic ulcers, venous stasis ulcers, and other wounds of this nature.
+Member must be actively participating in our case management program.
+Note: Preauthorization for wound care is required.
+Call us at 1-800-410-7778.
+See Other services under You need prior Plan approval for certain services on page 18.
+Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved Chemotherapy supported by a bone marrow transplant or with stem cell support for any diagnosis not listed as covered under Section 5(b) Topical hyperbaric oxygen therapy Prolotherapy Applied behavioral analysis (ABA) therapy All charges All charges